 Copies of all W-2s must be electronically filed with Oregon via a third party such as ADP or Intuit, or directly via the state's iWire electronic filing platform.
-If you file 10 or more of them, you're also required to e-file copies of 1099-MISCs, 1099-Gs, 1099-Rs, and W-2Gs.
-Electronic filing is available January 1 and filings are due March 31, 2016.
-Happily, Oregon's iWire system is free, doesn't require advance registration, and allows you to hand-key data if you so choose.
-Sadly, the system is otherwise primitive, and doesn't save your progress or have a way to remember who you are.
+Starting tax year 2017, you're also required to e-file all copies of 1099-MISCs, 1099-Gs, 1099-Rs, and W-2Gs (there is no longer a minimum threshold).
+Electronic filing is available January 1, and filings are due either January 31, 2018 when filing W-2s and nonemployee compensation on Form 1099-MISC, or March 31, 2018 for filing Forms 1099-R, 1099-G, W-2G, and all other

+1099-MISC.
+Luckily, Oregon's iWire system is free, doesn't require advance registration, and allows you to hand-key data.
 If you have more than a handful of forms to e-file, we recommend checking with your accounting software vendor to see if they offer e-filing of these forms with Oregon.